Bassem Youssef: Media career

+2011–2014: Breakthrough in Egypt

-The B+ Show (March 2011)
+The B+ Show (2011)

-Inspired by the Egyptian revolution of 2011, Youssef created his first satirical show in March 2011.
-The initial idea came from his friend Tarek ElKazzaz.
+Inspired by the 2011 Egyptian revolution, Youssef created his first satirical show in March 2011.
+The initial idea came from his friend Tarek El Kazzaz.
 Entitled The B+ Show after his blood type, the program, at 5 minutes per episode, was uploaded to his YouTube channel in May 2011 and gained more than five million views in the first three months alone.
 The show was shot in Youssef's laundry room using a table, a chair, one camera, and a mural of amateur photos from Tahrir Square that cost $100.
-The show was a collaboration by Youssef with Tarek ElKazzaz, Amr Ismail, Mohamed Khalifa, and Mostafa Al-Halawany.
+The show was a collaboration by Youssef with Tarek El Kazzaz, Amr Ismail, Mohamed Khalifa, and Mostafa Al-Halawany.
 Youssef used social media to showcase his talent and his show gave a voice to the millions of Egyptians who were seething with anger from the traditional media's coverage of the Egyptian Revolution.